Professor of Aerospace Studies (PAS)

 - Meritorious Service Medal with two oak leaf clusters

-- Air Force Commendation Medal with three oak leaf cluster
+- Aerial Achievement Medal with three oak leaf clusters

 - National Defense Service Medal